Planning for Hub Transport Servers

 Topology options Begin by planning where you will put your Hub Transport servers in the Exchange physical topology.
 When you have determined where the Hub Transport server will be located in the network relative to your other Exchange servers, you can plan for the connectors that you will require and for how they should be configured.
 For more information about how to plan for placement of the Hub Transport server, see Deployment Options for Hub Transport Servers.

 Server capacity Planning for server capacity includes determining how you will conduct performance monitoring of the Hub Transport server.
 Performance monitoring will help you set a performance baseline for your servers.
 This information will help determine the capacity of your hardware configuration.
+For more information, see Planning Processor Configurations.

 Transport features As part of your planning process, you should determine the transport features that you will enable at the Hub Transport server and how they will be configured.
+For more information about how to plan to use Exchange 2007 transport features, see Planning for Hub Transport Features.

 Security The Hub Transport server role is deployed inside the Exchange organization.
 Planning for Hub Transport server security includes delegation of administrative roles and verification that IP connections are only enabled from authorized servers.
 Additionally, you should verify that no nonessential services are running and that no unnecessary ports are open.
 For more information, see Deployment Security Checklist